ebx-bundler/ebx/README.md

 ### Bundling TypeScript and JavaScript

 EBX is not limited to TypeScript; it can also bundle JavaScript code.
 This flexibility allows you to manage both TypeScript and JavaScript projects with a single tool.

-### Integration with Node.js Frameworks

-EBX is compatible with popular Node.js frameworks, such as NestJS and ExpressJS.
-You can seamlessly integrate EBX into your framework of choice for a smooth development experience.

 ## Installation